Course Objectives This course aims to describe and explain -

-All students attending will receive a certificate recognizing their participation in the course.
-Those that satisfactorily complete the appropriate requirements will receive a certificate stating they have completed the course.
-All others will receive a certificate stating they attended the course.
+All students attending will receive a certificate from CSHS recognizing their participation in the course.
+Those that attend and complete the assignments will receive a certificate from CSHS stating they have completed the course.
+All others will receive a certificate from CSHS stating that they attended the course.

 Course Texts and Readings